• Skip to main content

 7. Land on slightly bent knees and repeat.

-Assault Bike Body Transformation – Wrapping Up
+Assault Bike Benefits – Wrapping Up

 When it comes to workout bang for your buck, Assault Bikes are hard to beat.

-Like rowing machines, they use virtually every muscle in your body, but unlike rowers, they’re easier to use, more compact, and more forgiving, too.
+Unlike rowers, they’re easier to use, more compact, and more forgiving, too.

-Assault Bikes are also more versatile, as you can use them with just your arms, just your legs, or your arms and legs together.
+You can use them with just your arms, just your legs, or both together.

 You can also go forward OR backward to work your muscles differently.